 In this instance, the $1,200.00 credit was an offer to amend the Contract, which the Seller did not accept.

-Therefore, the Buyer cannot cancel based on the Seller declining Buyer’s request for a credit.
+Therefore, the Buyer cannot cancel and recover the earnest money based on the Seller declining Buyer’s request for a credit.